stackbit-projects/azimuth-78fcb/content/pages/index.md

     image_alt: App preview
     title: Technology should love your business as much as you.
     content: >
-      Established in 2006 we have made it our mission to help our clients find the best technology that fits the work they need to do every day and make sure that it works as expected, day in, day out.
-We are passionate about helping you figure out what works best for you.
+      Since 2006 it has been our mission to help organizations use technology that best fits the work they do, and make sure it works as expected, day in, day out.
+Want to find out more about what works best for you and your team, get in touch.
     actions:
       - label: Learn More
         url: /features